FuzzyGamesOn/Pokemon-TCG-Ages-Manual/README.md

 - Locations that include the word "Challenge" will list what the challenge is.
 Play the match while obeying that challenge and, when you beat the opponent, check that location off!

 **To set up a match:**
-- Go the Import tab.
-Your deck will go in the "Main" tab, and the enemy's deck will go in the "Alt (1P Only)" tab.
 - In the Manual PokemonTCGAges Client, make sure you're connected to the multiworld and click the "Deck Builder" tab (the blue one).
 - Build your deck in the client above using the cards you've unlocked, the evolutions you have available, and basic energies.
-- Use the "Export to Clipboard" button above your decklist in the client.
+- Use the "Export to Clipboard" button above your decklist in the client to get your complete decklist.
-- Paste the copied decklist into the "Main" tab in the Import tab of the ptcgsim website, as mentioned above.
-Click the Import button, then click the Confirm button.
+- Use any of the methods above in "Playing a Match" to build your deck from the copied decklist in the previous step.
 - Back in the Manual PTCGA Client, in the Deck Builder tab, choose the enemy (in the dropdown) based on whichever HP is listed for the location you're doing next.
-- Click the "Copy Decklist" button in the client to copy your enemy's decklist.
-- Paste the copied enemy decklist into the "Alt (1P Only)" tab in the Import tab of the ptcgsim website, as mentioned above.
-Click the Import button, then click the Confirm button.
-- Go from the Import tab to the 1P tab on ptcgsim, and click the "Set Up Both" button at the bottom.
-- Every time you take your turn, click the "+Turn" button to start your turn and have it draw a card for you.
+- If you need a decklist for the enemy, you can get one by clicking "Copy Decklist".
+- If you just need to see the enemy for the purpose of referencing their HP, abilities/powers/etc., and attacks, click the "View Card" button.
+  - Since the enemy's deck is just 60 copies of itself, if you're playing with physical cards, I'd recommend just referencing the card instead of building the enemy deck.
+- That's it!
+Once you have your deck and your enemy squared away, complete the battle (including any challenge it might have).

-## Can I Add More Cards to the Game?
+## Can I Add More Cards to this Randomizer?
 Yes!
 This apworld includes a `test` pack that demonstrates how to add another "expansion pack" of cards.
 To add another pack like the `test` one, just create a directory in data and name it whatever the pack name should be (no spaces, no funny characters), and make sure you add an entry to the `pack_list.csv` file in data for your new pack.

 By default, all packs are excluded except for the default one.
 There's a YAML option to include packs.